Grand View Health Visitor Policy: Updated March 24, 2023.

 We encourage parents to stay with their child in the hospital.
 Visiting hours for non-family members are from 12 to 8 p.m.
 Siblings may visit in the child’s room for a short time.
 Please ask your nurse about the best time to visit.

-To enter or exit the unit, visitors need to ring the buzzer on the wall to alert a staff person to unlock the door.
-After 8 p.m., parents must enter the hospital through the Department of Emergency Medicine.
+To enter or exit the unit, visitors need to press the button on the wall to alert a staff member to unlock the door.
+After 8 p.m., parents must enter the hospital through the Emergency department entrance located to the rear of the new Pavilion hospital addition.